 with no additional changes.
 (The two-letter city abbreviation used

 by the NFL will most likely

 Entered the 2017 NFL Schedule.

 Removed a few of the speed bottlenecks, so the program runs a bit

-The macro in the hidden "data" worksheet now also updates the
+My macro in the hidden "data" worksheet, which downloads the NFL